 When they try to connect, a Connect to a Network window opens, stating computer has limited network connectivity.
 The Windows Network Diagnostic troubleshooter states Diagnostics Policy Service is not running.

 Consequently, the troubleshooter does little to resolve the issue, and the users’ connections remain down.
 These are a few fixes for the Diagnostics Policy Service error in Windows 10.

 1. Check the Diagnostics Policy Service is Running

-- Double-click Diagnostic Policy Service to open the window shown directly below.
+- Double-click Diagnostic Policy Service to open its properties.

-- Click the OK button to close the window.
+- Click the Apply button followed by OK to save the changes.

-- Thereafter, right-click your network’s system tray icon and select Troubleshoot problems to launch Windows Network Diagnostics.
+- Finally, right-click your network’s system tray icon and select Troubleshoot problems to launch Windows Network Diagnostics.